simonFouin/fifteen_test/README.md

 ## Discussion

-When the test is finished and delivered, we will discuss and challenge:
+When you finish and deliver the test, we will discuss and challenge:
 - The technological choices
 - The project architecture and underlying build processes
 - The code quality